Safavid conversion of Iran to Shia Islam: Under Mohammad Khodabanda and Abbas the Great

-Ismail II was succeeded by Tahmasp's eldest son Mohammad Khodabanda, under whom Twelver Shia Islam was restored as the official religion of the realm.
-By the end of the 16th century, Sunni Islam had virtually disappeared from the central Safavid provinces, only remaining on the outskirts of the realm.
+Ismail II was succeeded by Tahmasp's eldest son, Mohammad Khodabanda, under whom Twelver Shia Islam was restored as the official religion of the realm.
+By the early reign of Abbas the Great in the end of the 16th century, the majority of Iranians had accepted Shia Islam and virtually, Sunni Islam had disappeared from the central Safavid provinces, only remaining on the outskirts of the realm, such as in Kurdistan, Afghanistan and Baluchistan.
 Some of the leaders in Ardalan and Kurds around Kermanshah also became Shia Muslims, but the majority of Kurds remained Shafi'i Muslims.
 There were also some Kurds who continued to adhere to Yarsanism.
 The northern coast of the Persian Gulf, along with much of Larestan, also remained Shafi'i Muslims, likely due to the area's long-standing trade connections with India and Arabia.

 During the reign of Ismail I and Tahmasp I, there was minimal interest in collections of Shia tradition, except the writings of Husayn ibn Abd al-Samad.
-There was a greater push to expand and preserve Shia tradition under Abbas I the Great.
+There was a greater push to expand and preserve Shia tradition under Abbas the Great.
 Shia tradition was the subject of writings by authors such as Baha al-Din al-Amili, Mir Damad, and Sayyed Ahmad Alavi.
 A new Persian translation of Muhammad ibn Ya'qub al-Kulayni's influential Usul al-Kafi fi 'Ilm al-Din was also published during the reign of Abbas I. The juridical encyclopedia that was most widely used was Jame-e Abbasi by Baha al-Din al-Amili, which Abbas I had ordered.
 It covered topics such as Islamic customs, the correct birth and death dates of the Imams, monetary donations, sales, marriage, divorce, vows, atonement, and criminal law.
 Abbas I instructed that Jame-e Abbasi be delivered in "a clear, comprehensible language in order that all people, the learned and the lay, would seek benefit from it," in a deliberate attempt to provide an example of Persianized Shia Islam to the Iranians.

 The works that Abbas I commissioned catered to a broad audience, in contrast to the expert texts written by the ulama.
 Jame-e Abbasi marked a turning point in the spread of Shia legal literature by promoting unification throughout the realm.
 Around 1614, Abbas I appears to have forced Christians and Jews to convert to Islam and converted a number of churches in Georgia to mosques.
 Approximately 30,000 Georgian prisoners were forced into becoming Muslims between 1614 and 1616.
 Abbas I did not have a consistent policy towards non-Muslims in his empire.
 Instead, he adjusted his approach based on the specific historical situations and what was politically beneficial at the time.

-Only once, when Abbas I was visiting Talish, is it documented that he permitted the open practice of Sunnism.
+Only once, when Abbas I was visiting Talesh, is it documented that he permitted the open practice of Sunnism.
 He rejected suggestions to convert the locals to Shia Islam, citing their prior military assistance to his family as justification.
-Even though some parts of Talish did eventually convert to Shia Islam, it most likely did not happen until the 19th century.
+Even though some parts of Talesh did eventually convert to Shia Islam, it most likely did not happen until the 19th century.